Ruposh

-Ruposh (Urdu: روپوش) is a 2022 Pakistani romantic television film produced by Abdullah Kadwani and Asad Qureshi under their production house of 7th Sky Entertainment.
+Ruposh (Urdu: روپوش) is a 2022 Pakistani romantic telefilm produced by Abdullah Kadwani and Asad Qureshi under their production house of 7th Sky Entertainment.
 It was written by Nooran Makhdoom and directed by Ali Faizan, starring Haroon Kadwani in lead role opposite Kinza Hashmi.
-The television film premiered on 7 January 2022 in Pakistan on Geo Entertainment.
+The telefilm premiered on 7 January 2022 in Pakistan on Geo Entertainment.

 Plot

-A young free-spirited man with past traumatic family experiences comes across a beautiful stranger, but their bitter first encounter triggers his unresolved anger furthermore.
-Salaar Shah's excessive token of affection for Zunaira stuns everyone in their university and eventually compels her to surrender to love.
+A young free-spirited man with past traumatic family experiences comes across a beautiful stranger.
+Their bitter first encounter triggers his unresolved anger even further.
+Salaar's excessive token of affection for Zunaira stuns everyone at their university and eventually compels her to surrender to his love.
 But just when she least expects it, Salaar gets back at her for revenge.
-His vengeance soon brings him to terms with his true feelings but he is then left with little to no time to undo his mistake.
+His vengeance soon brings him to terms with his true feelings but he is then left with little time to undo his mistake.